Glenwood Springs Colorado

 Hotel Colorado

-The first owner still is front & center; even correcting decor mistakes.
+The spirit of the first owner is still front and center, even correcting decor mistakes.

 Active, enthusiastic spectral employees volunteer.